All Reasoning Games on PlayMemorize

-TLDR: Reasoning is the largest game family on PlayMemorize · thirteen games, covering five sub-skills · pattern detection, deduction, abstraction, verbal logic, and override.
+TLDR: Reasoning is the largest game family on PlayMemorize · twenty games, covering five sub-skills · pattern detection, deduction, abstraction, verbal logic, and override.
 They are the ones that show up most often on classic IQ tests, and they are also the ones with the most direct transfer to actual decision-making.

 “Reasoning” is the umbrella every cognitive battery uses for the things that look like puzzles · find the rule, derive the answer, override the obvious-but-wrong move.
 It is not one skill but a stack of related ones, each with its own training format.
-PlayMemorize ships thirteen reasoning games, more than any other family on the site, because the sub-skills are largely independent · being a good Mastermind player tells you almost nothing about whether you will ace a verbal analogy.
+PlayMemorize ships twenty reasoning games, more than any other family on the site, because the sub-skills are largely independent · being a good Mastermind player tells you almost nothing about whether you will ace a verbal analogy.

 What you will find here.
 Every reasoning game on the site, what specific sub-skill it trains, an inline round of each, and a session plan that hits all five sub-skills in twenty minutes.